What it means for you

 Information, information, information

 We need to make sure we provide you with clear, good quality information and advice on local care and support services, so that you can make your own decisions about your care.
-We have a website, called Somerset Choices.
+We have a website, called Somerset Community Connect.
 You can use it to search an e-marketplace to find the services you need.

 Buy it yourself